 • All original pieces of art are for sale unless otherwise noted.

-• If you are interested in any seeing additional pieces of my original art work contact me via email.
+• If you are interested in my work or would like to see additional pieces of my original art work contact me via email.

 • Currently taking commisions.